mb-group/ai_journal_club/content/ai_pi_book/part4_protein_language_models.md

 **Traditional path**: Sequence → Structure → Function (solid arrows)
 **PLM-enabled**: Sequence → Function (dashed arrow) - direct prediction by learning evolutionary patterns

+**Key insight**: PLMs are not designed to replace structural biology, but rather to better leverage the rich existing knowledge of proteins toward function understanding—without being limited by the lack of structure knowledge.
+They complement structural approaches by unlocking functional insights even when structures are unavailable or difficult to obtain.

 ## A Brief History: The Birth of Protein Language Models

 ### The 2020 Watershed Moment